diyanj03/SMLFM_Analysis_DJ/README.md

 #### Apache Maven (3.9.9):

 - Download the "Binary zip archive" from [maven.apache.org](https://maven.apache.org/download.cgi)
-- Extract and add bin directory to your system `Path` like you did for JDK
+- Extract and add bin directory to your system `PATH` like you did for JDK
 - Verify installation:
     ```bash
     mvn -version